 The two plywood can differ in their thickness as well.
-You can find marine grade plywood with veneer thickness of 1.3mm – 3.8mm for multi-ply construction.
+You can find marine grade plywood with a veneer thickness of 1.3mm – 3.8mm for multi-ply construction.
 It’s also available in 0.5mm thickness for three-ply construction.
 Exterior plywood can come in reasonably thinner veneers to make them more affordable.

 How are the two plywoods similar?

 Much of the similarities between marine plywood and exterior plywood come in their uses.

 Both marine and exterior plywood make excellent subfloor material.
 Their water-resistant properties prevent moisture from passing through the subfloor and reaching the floor’s surface.